Updated January 2023

-These are some of the questions we tackle in this post, as we break down what we consider the top 5 reasons to seize the day, and start a plumber program this year.
+These are some of the questions we tackle in this post, as we break down what we consider the top five reasons to seize the day and start a plumber program this year.

 1. Plumber is a Highly Valued & Respected Trade

 We need clean water to survive.
 Effective plumbing is the foundation of modern cities and an essential requirement of every home, office, and public building.
 Imagine trying to go a single day without access to safe drinking water or the conveniences of indoor plumbing.